 Sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
-Every individual assignment at UoPeople must be unique.
-Students are responsible for ensuring each assignment submitted is new, regardless of if information has been taken from their own previous assignments.
-Plagiarism will not be tolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
+Plagiarism will not betolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
 The University may use third-party software or the like to verify assignments are free of plagiarism.
 Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or review the materials in the Learning Resource Center for the Programs.
 Under no circumstances are students allowed to publicly share (for example on blogs, websites, social media, databases) their work completed at or for University of the People until two calendar years from the end of the student's final term of study.
 Students are also prohibited from publicly sharing the works or course materials of another student.